Raghavendra-Malagi/Netflix-GPT/README.md

     --Implemented Sign out
     -- Update profile api call
     -- fetch movies from TMDB movies
+    -- Sign up user profile and display name fix
+    -- If user is is not logged in redirect to login page and vice versa -- unsubscribe to onAuthStateChanged callback
+    -- Add hardcoded values to constants file --Registered in TMDB, created an app and got access token -- Documentation - Get data from now playing movies list API
+    --Custom hook for now playing movies
+    -- Updated store with movieslice
+    -- Planning for main and secondary container
+    -- fetched data for trailer video
+    -- Updated store with trailer video data
+    -- Embedded the youtube video
+    -- Autoplay,muted
+    -- Styling of the main container with tailwind
 # Features
 -- Login
     -- Sign up/ Sign in page